fontlabcom/getgo-fonts/docs/stroke-grot.md

 ---

-## GetGo Stroke Grot
+## GG Stroke Grot OFL

-GetGo Stroke Grot is a single-stroke grotesque sanserif design.
+GG Stroke Grot OFL is a single-stroke grotesque sanserif design.
 You can apply Power Brush or a Stroke to it to experiment.

 It contains a basic Latin glyph set.